tripreports/tripreports.github.io/posts/trips/ukraine-2024.md

 From there I headed back to the old town, starting with the Armenian Quarter
 ![](https://live.staticflickr.com/65535/54608024174_bd3d5e2af3_b.jpg)

-The old town has some really well preserved pastel colored houses, which make for a very colorful stoll
+The old town has some really well preserved pastel colored houses, which make for a very colorful stroll
 ![](https://live.staticflickr.com/65535/54608042153_47964c3129_b.jpg)

 After spending a few hours there, I headed up to [this cathedral](https://maps.app.goo.gl/iwtgsZaiNPEsjciR8) via St. George's Cathedral.
 Both were great stops, although I didn't go inside the second one.
 ![](https://live.staticflickr.com/65535/54608024119_db00cd7804_b.jpg)

 From there, I headed up to the Shevchenkivskyi Hai Park Museum - an outdoor museum with a bunch of "exhibits" - essentially, restored 18th century houses, where each one indicates an 18th century profession and how it was performed.
-Everything from carpentry, woodworking, pottery, fishing.
+Everything from carpentry, woodworking, pottery, and fishing.
 I spent a few hours here, until it got time to head back to the hotel to get my bag.
 ![](https://live.staticflickr.com/65535/54606957827_0fee8ff0a0_b.jpg)

 I went back through the Opera House square, got some food, grabbed my bag from the hotel, and headed to the bus station to catch my bus back to Krakow

 ## Impressions
-I had originally wanted to visit Kiev as well on this trip, however due to elimination of air travel, that would have made for another 7 hour bus ride, which I wasn't up for.
+I had originally wanted to visit Kiev as well on this trip, however due to the elimination of air travel, that would have made for another 7 hour bus ride, which I wasn't up for.
 I was definitely impressed with Lviv - the old town is beautiful, and there are a bunch of attractions around town.
-I'll happily visit Kiev when things have settled down (and hopefully in favor of the Ukranian)
+I'll happily visit Kiev when things have settled down (and hopefully in favor of the Ukrainian)